DylanTHK/DylanTHK/README.md

 I am Dylan Tan from Singapore, a Mechanical Engineer graduate and aspiring Software Engineer.
 Interested in Software Development and Machine Learning.
-Interested to collaborate on Machine Learning and Web Development related projects, do reach me at dylantanhk@gmail.com.

 # Stats